Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 Play with the code between lines 192 and 213 to create different tones and envelopes.

-The HTML code should appear like below.
+The HTML code should appear as below:

 ```